personaelabs/old-website/content/posts/sbctaz.md

 ## In-person heyanon?

 As clever as Semaphore is, there aren't that many Semaphore groups in the wild yet.
-However, because the private key is just a string $s$, Semaphore makes setting up in-person groups very simple.
+However, because the private key is just a string _s_, Semaphore makes setting up in-person groups very simple.
 The method we opted for was to randomly generate private keys for members, and then just hand them out in QR code form:

 ![Example heyanon QR](../../media/heyanonqr.png)